jacubero/aws-architect-associate/docs/simplest.rst

 You can consider using Amazon CloudFront in conjunction with Amazon S3 to achieve faster downloads.

-Transfer acceleration
+Transfer Acceleration
 ---------------------

-With Transfer acceleration, as the data arrives at an edge location, data is routed to S3 over an optimized network path.
-Each time you use Transfer acceleration to upload and object, AWS will check whether Transfer acceleration is likely to be faster than a regular S3 transfer.
-If AWS determines that Transfer acceleration us not likely to be faster than a regular S3 transfer of the same object to the same destination AWS region, AWS will not charge for that use of Transfer acceleration for that transfer, and may bypass Transfer acceleration for that upload.
-You can test and see if Amazon S3 Transfer acceleration will provide you a benefit by going to `Amazon S3 Transfer Acceleration - Speed Comparison <http://s3speedtest.com/accelerate-speed-comparsion.html>`_.
+With Transfer Acceleration, as the data arrives at an edge location, data is routed to S3 over an optimized network path.
+Each time you use Transfer Acceleration to upload and object, AWS will check whether Transfer Acceleration is likely to be faster than a regular S3 transfer.
+If AWS determines that Transfer Acceleration us not likely to be faster than a regular S3 transfer of the same object to the same destination AWS region, AWS will not charge for that use of Transfer Acceleration for that transfer, and may bypass Transfer Acceleration for that upload.
+You can test and see if Amazon S3 Transfer Acceleration will provide you a benefit by going to `Amazon S3 Transfer Acceleration - Speed Comparison <http://s3speedtest.com/accelerate-speed-comparsion.html>`_.

 A possible use case is: Let's say you transfer data on a regular basis across continents or have frequent uploads from distributed locations.
 Transfer Acceleration can, route your data to the closest edge location, so it travels a shorter distance on the public internet and majority of the distance on an optimized network on the Amazon backbone.
 Moreover, Transfer Acceleration is that it uses standard TCP and HTTP/HTTPS so it does not require any FW exceptions or custom software installation.